ray-project/ray/doc/source/serve/deploying-serve.md

 In Kubernetes environment, we recommend using KubeRay (a Kubernetes operator for Ray Serve, see {ref}`kuberay-index`) to help deploy your Serve applications with Kubernetes, and help you recover the node crash from Customized Resource.

-Feel free to open new github issues if you hit any problems from Failure Recovery.
+Feel free to open new GitHub issues if you hit any problems from Failure Recovery.

 [ingress]: https://kubernetes.io/docs/concepts/services-networking/ingress/
 [kubernetes default config]: https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/kubernetes/example-full.yaml